 (Rick) F.D.
-Thonerfelt, (President), Is the founder, owner, and inventor of this specialized type of bare bones, no frills, Silver Hydrosol cream.
+Thonerfelt, (President), Is the founder and owner of Colloidal Research, Inc. And is also the inventor of this specialized type of bare bones, no frills, Silver Hydrosol cream.
 And it is sold (exclusively) through, Colloidal Research, Inc.

 My dad came to America from Sweden, and at the tender age of on.ly 17, was already a college educated tool and die maker.
 He had an inventive nature and helped in the development of many inventions connected with the auto industry as well as the WW2 war effort.

 His father was an inventor and entrepreneur in Sweden.
 He invented several medical devices that are still in use today.

 My cousin, Arvid Carlsson, was awarded the Nobel Prize in medicine in 2000.

 Born 25 January 1923 (age 88)